-Category of Subsidy Explanation of Need for Service Emergency and Trauma Services The hospital contracts with individual physicians and physician groups to ensure the needs of the uninsured/underserved populations are met by providing subsidies for the coverage of emergency department calls.
+Category of Subsidy Explanation of Need for Service Hospital-Based physicians Hospitalists provide most hospital care due to physician shortage except for select practices Coverage of Emergency Department Call The hospital contracts with individual physicians and physician groups to ensure the needs of the uninsured/underserved populations are met by providing subsidies for the coverage of emergency department calls.
 Including on-call specialists for the Emergency Department for certain surgical specialties.
 If these specialties were not available the patient would have to go to be admitted to another facility.
-Other (Hospitalist) Hospitalists provide most hospital care due to physician shortage except for select practices.
-Hospital Outpatient Services Accessibility to Primary Care services is crucial to the health and wellness of the population.
-In order to promote healthy lifestyles and a focus on awareness of one's health.
-The PCC provides these services to many patients who utilize public transportation to obtain health services by being located on MSMH's campus.
-The lack of Primary Care in our service area would lead to a decrease in health and life quality in the community which would eventually translate to increased hospital utilization.
-Women's and Children's Services Many areas in the MSMH service area include underinsured or uninsured patients.
+Physician Recruitment to Meet Community Need HPSA/MUA and MUP in the county Women's and Children's Services Many areas in the MSMH service area include underinsured or uninsured patients.
 With the hospital being the only health network in the area, it is crucial for MSMH to maintain the services provided for women in the community.
 Behavioral Health The hospital absorbs the cost of providing psychiatric and behavioral health supervision for the Emergency Department on a 24/7 basis.
-If these services were not provided, patients would be transported to another facility offering this service. -- ---
+If these services were not provided, patients would be transported to another facility offering this service.

-VII.
+VI.
 APPENDICES